HNN extensions of free groups with equal associated subgroups of finite index: polynomial time word problem: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 Section~\ref{se:Freegroups} introduces essential preliminaries of free groups and subgroup graphs.
 In Section~\ref{se:SLP} we discuss the definition and basic properties of straight-line programs.
-Section~\ref{se:case1} presents a polynomial-time algorithm for the word problem in $F\ast_\varphi t$ in the case where $H_1 = H_2$ are normal subgroups of finite index, which establishes Theorem~\ref{th:main-case1}.
-Section~\ref{se:normalizable} defines the property of $\varphi:H_1\to H_2$ to be normalizable, presents a polynomial-time algorithm for the word problem in $F\ast_\varphi t$ in the case where $H_1 = H_2$ are subgroups of finite index and $\varphi$ is normalizable, which establishes Theorem~\ref{th:main-case2}.
+Section~\ref{se:case1} presents a polynomial-time algorithm for the word problem in the HNN extension $F\ast_\varphi t$ with equal associated normal subgroups of finite index, which establishes Theorem~\ref{th:main-case1}.
+Section~\ref{se:normalizable} introduces the notion of a \emph{normalizable} isomorphism $\varphi \colon H \to H$ and presents a polynomial-time algorithm for the word problem in the HNN extension $F \ast_\varphi t$ with equal associated subgroups of finite index and normalizable $\varphi$, which establishes Theorem~\ref{th:main-case2}.